Timo Schenk

 1. Mediation Analysis in Difference-in-Differences Designs [Job Market Paper] (honorable mention at the IAAE 2023)

-Abstract: This paper develops strategies to understand the mechanisms behind treatment effects in difference-in-differences (DiD) designs.
+Abstract This paper develops strategies to understand the mechanisms behind treatment effects in difference-in-differences (DiD) designs.
 Building on concepts from mediation analysis, I present identification strategies for the part of the average treatment effect that is caused by the treatment affecting a mediating variable.
 The sequential DiD approach requires additional parallel trend assumptions, a restriction on the mediator effect heterogeneity, and monotonicity of the treatment effect on the mediator.
 To avoid some of these restrictions, I present a two-sample approach, which includes results from other studies.
 I propose robust inference procedures on the proportion of the total effect a particular channel can explain.
 I revisit two empirical studies to show how researchers can use these approaches in practice.

 2. Time-Weighted Difference-in-Differences: Accounting for Common Factors in Short T Panels [WP2] (R&R Journal of Business & Economic Statistics)

-Abstract: I propose a time-weighted difference-in-differences (TWDID) estimation approach that is robust against time-varying common factors in short T panels.
+Abstract I propose a time-weighted difference-in-differences (TWDID) estimation approach that is robust against time-varying common factors in short T panels.
 Time weighting substantially reduces both bias and variance compared to an unweighted DID estimator through balancing the pre-treatment and post-treatment factors.
 To conduct valid inference on the average treatment effect, I develop a correction term that adjusts conventional standard errors for the presence of weight estimation uncertainty.
 Revisiting a study on the effect of a cap-and-trade program on NOx emissions, TWDID estimation reduces the standard errors of the estimated treatment effect by 10% compared to a conventional DID approach.

 Work in progress

-Talks
+Scheduled Talks